Enrico Enríquez

 Enrique Enríquez (30 September 1701 – 25 April 1756) was an Italian Roman Catholic cardinal.

+Early life and education

 Born in Campi Salentina, in the Kingdom of Naples, he studied canon and civil law at the La Sapienza University, Rome, was later made governor of several towns until 1743, when he received the minor orders.

+Career

 On 16 December 1743 he was elected titular archbishop of Nazianzo and was sent as Apostolic nuncio to Spain on 8 January 1744.
 Pope Benedict XIV created him cardinal priest in the consistory of 26 November 1753, with the title of Sant'Eusebio.
 As legate to Ravenna, he reestablished the independence of the Republic of San Marino, which his predecessor Cardinal Giulio Alberoni had suppressed.

+Death

 Enriquez died in 1756 at Ravenna.